google/node-sec-roadmap/chapter-2/dynamism.md

        });
     const serviceProvider = require(serviceProviderName);
     ```
-*   Taking advantage of an optional dependency if it is available.
+*   Taking advantage of an optional dependency when it is available.
     ```js
     let optionalDependency = null;
     try {